christiaanderidder/QuestPDF.Markdown/README.md

     });
 });
 ```

+## What's supported?
+The aim of this library is to support all basic markdown functionality and some of the extensions supported by markdig.

+Currently the following features are supported:
+- Headings
+- Block quotes
+- Code blocks
+- Lists (ordered and unordered)
+- Emphasis (bold, italic)
+- Task lists
+- Extra emphasis (subscript, superscript, strikethrough, marked, inserted)

+Support for the following extensions will be added in the future:
+- Tables
+- Images
+- Footnotes

+Support for the following extensions is not planned:
+- Raw HTML
+- Math blocks
+- Diagrams

 ## Contributing
 To quickly test changes made in the library, you can make use of the excellent QuestPDF previewer in combination with the QuestPDF.Markdown.Tests project and `dotnet watch`